MC Lyte: 1996–1998: Bad as I Wanna B and Seven & Seven

-In February 1997 "Keep on Pushin" was included in the soundtrack of Dangerous Ground, in which MC Lyte, Bahamadia, Nonchalant and Yo-Yo collaborate under the production of Pete Rock.
+In February 1997, "Keep on Pushin" was included in the soundtrack of Dangerous Ground, in which MC Lyte, Bahamadia, Nonchalant and Yo-Yo collaborated under the production of Pete Rock.
 In March 1997, she collaborated with R&B singer Billy Lawrence on the single "Come On", which was included in the soundtrack of the movie Set it Off.
-Between June and July of that year she embarked on a USO Tour, performing for American troops in Italy and Greece.
+In June and July 1997, she embarked on a USO Tour, performing for American troops in Italy and Greece.

 In November she collaborated with LL Cool J and Busta Rhymes on the debut album of the R&B supergroup LSG on the track "Curious", which was later released as single.
-That year Lyte also collaborated with Parliament-Funkadelic's Bootsy Collins on the single "I'm Leavin U (Gotta Go, Gotta Go)" from his album Fresh Outta 'P' University.
+In 1997, Lyte also collaborated with Parliament-Funkadelic's Bootsy Collins on the single "I'm Leavin U (Gotta Go, Gotta Go)" from his album Fresh Outta 'P' University.

 In August 1998 MC Lyte released her sixth studio album Seven & Seven.
-This would have a poor commercial and critical reception despite having the collaboration of famous producers and artists such as The Neptunes, LL Cool J, Missy Elliott, L.E.S. and Trackmasters, which would lead to Lyte's departure from EastWest Records.
-That year she also embarks again on a USO Tour, performing in Germany.
+It had a poor commercial and critical reception despite having the collaboration of famous producers and artists such as The Neptunes, LL Cool J, Missy Elliott, L.E.S. and Trackmasters, which lead to Lyte's departure from EastWest Records.
+In 1998 she went on another USO Tour, performing in Germany.

 1999–2012: Collaborations and releases independently

-In November 1999 MC Lyte collaborated in the remix of Jammin of Bob Marley in the remix album Chant Down Babylon.
-This track would later be released as single.
-During that month she also collaborated with Will Smith and Tatyana Ali on "Who Am I" from Smith's album Willennium.
+In November 1999, MC Lyte collaborated in the remix of Jammin of Bob Marley in the remix album Chant Down Babylon.
+This track was later released as a single.
+In November she also collaborated with Will Smith and Tatyana Ali on "Who Am I" from Smith's album Willennium.

-In March 2000 MC Lyte collaborated with Common and Bilal on the track "A Film Called (Pimp)" on Common's album Like Water for Chocolate.
+In March 2000, MC Lyte collaborated with Common and Bilal on the track "A Film Called (Pimp)" on Common's album Like Water for Chocolate.

-In September 2001 her first compilation album The Very Best of MC Lyte was released.
+In September 2001, her first compilation album The Very Best of MC Lyte was released.

-In April 2002 the soundtrack for the TV series Dark Angel is released, which includes Lyte's songs "Dark Angel Theme" (in collaboration with Public Enemy) and "No Dealz" (with Ericka Yancey).
-In May of that year, MC Lyte collaborated with Angie Stone on the album version of "Jam for the Ladies" by electronica musician Moby.
-In November she collaborates with Erick Sermon and Rah Digga on the track "Tell Me" on Sermon's album React.
-During that time Lyte also became honorary member of Sermon and Redman's supergroup Def Squad.
+In April 2002, the soundtrack for the TV series Dark Angel was released, which includes Lyte's songs "Dark Angel Theme", in collaboration with Public Enemy, and "No Dealz", with Ericka Yancey.
+In May 2002, MC Lyte collaborated with Angie Stone on the album version of "Jam for the Ladies" by electronica musician Moby.
+In November, she collaborated with Erick Sermon and Rah Digga on the track "Tell Me" on Sermon's album React.
+During that time Lyte became an honorary member of Sermon and Redman's supergroup Def Squad.